Pietrek14/clipd/README.md

 # clipd

-Clipd is a simple cmd tool for copying, cutting and pasting files (support for directories is in progress).
+Clipd is a simple cmd tool for copying, cutting and pasting files and folders.

 # Usage